MicrosoftDocs/ATADocs/ATPDocs/reports.md

 To generate a report on demand:

-1. In Microsoft 365 Defender, select **Settings > Identities**, and then select one or more reports. <!--unclear how to get here?-->/
+1. In Microsoft 365 Defender, select **Settings > Identities**, and then select one or more reports. <!--unclear how to get here?-->
 1. Select **Download** and define the time period for your report.
 1. Select **Download report** to start generating and downloading your report.